AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 **Note:** If you use a different user account than the one that was used originally to install the agent, authentication is required before you can access the utility.

-To open the PI to OCS Agent Configuration Utility, follow these steps:
+To open the PI to OCS Agent Configuration Utility:

 1. Select **Start** > **OSIsoft** > **PI to OCS Agent Configuration Utility**, and then select **Yes** to confirm.